nhatcher/nhatcher.github.io/content/post/minimal-typescript.md

 series = ["Programming"]
 +++

-How to start a simple webpage with TypeScript, a minimalistic approach.
+How to start a simple webpage with TypeScript, a minimalist approach.

-The state of JavaScript (Feb 2021)
+The state of JavaScript (Feb 2022)
 ----------------------------------